-The principal activities of the Company comprise the holding of investments, the ownership and leasing of residential property, the trading in financial instruments and that of short term financing activities.
+The principal activities of the Company comprise the holding of investments, the ownership of commercial property, the trading in financial instruments and that of short term financing activities.

 2. Basis of preparation

 The Company has prepared these parent's separate financial statements for compliance with the requirements of the Cyprus Income Tax Law.